qaribhaider/nestjs-microservices-profile/README.md

 ## Description

-This is a test project demonstrating a microservices approach built using the [NestJS](https://github.com/nestjs/nest) framework.
+This is a test project demonstrating microservices approach, built using the [NestJS](https://github.com/nestjs/nest) framework.
 This project is not intended to be an ideal architecture example or production-ready use case, but rather a playground to experiment with messaging between services.

 ![System Design](design.png "System Design")